GlobalGovernanceFramework/governance-framework-site/src/lib/content/frameworks/en/implementation/meta-governance/principles.md

 - Asymmetrical voting rights giving greater weight to vulnerable communities on issues affecting them
 - Independent power audits with public reporting and corrective action requirements

+**GGF Integration**: These mechanisms are operationalized throughout the GGF ecosystem through the Treaty's institutional reforms and find specific implementation in dedicated frameworks including the *Universal Access & Disability Justice Layer* and the *Gender & Kinship Justice Layer*.

 **Real-World Example**: The Forest Stewardship Council's three-chamber structure (environmental, social, economic) with equal voting prevents any single interest from dominating forest governance decisions.

 ### 🤖 Human-Centered AI